Welcome to my personal website, where I share my academic trajectory, research projects and scholarly contributions.

 I am a human-environment geographer and anthropologist specializing in the political ecology of Indigenous and rural livelihoods in Amazonia.

-My research investigates how regimes governing territories and natural resources both enable and constraint Indigenous communities in sustaining their livelihoods and pursue sustainable forest transitions within their territories.
+My research investigates how regimes governing territories and natural resources both enable and constrain Indigenous communities in sustaining their livelihoods and pursuing sustainable forest transitions within their territories.

 I am currently a PhD student in the Graduate School of Geography at Clark University.
 I also serve as a board member of the Conference of Latin American Geography (CLAG).